egerhether/egerhether/README.md

 ### Hiya! 👋

-I'm a third year Mathematics student at the University of Groningen, interested in programming with specific uses in numerical mathematics, robotics and data science.
+I'm an Artificial Intelligence Master's student at the University of Amsterdam, interested in programming with specific uses in numerical mathematics, robotics and deep learning.
-I have experience using Python, C++, C, Haskell, ROS and R.
+I have experience using Python, C++, C, Java, Haskell, ROS and R.

-🌱 I’m currently learning Java.
+🔭 I’m currently working on a music genre recognition software using deep learning.

+Education background:
+- BSc Mathematics, University of Groningen

 <!--
 **egerhether/egerhether** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.